 Why head inside a museum when some of Austin’s most famous works of art are free to see on the city streets?
-Giant murals on walls and even the side of big buildings can be found throughout Austin, many in SoCo (district South of Congress Avenue) in Downtown Austin.
+Giant murals on walls and even the side of big buildings can be found throughout Austin, many in SoCo (district South of Congress Avenue).

 You can bring out the child in the adults in your family at this small but cool museum.
 It’s filled with hundreds of toys and figurines from days gone by.
 Peruse the shelves and see Smurfs, Teenage Mutant Ninja Turtles, Marvel characters, Star Wars figurines, Ken and Barbie dolls, and many more.